Osiris-Team/Osiris-Team/dev_contract.md

 Nothing in this section shall exclude or limit liability for gross negligence, fraud, or willful misconduct, where such exclusion or limitation is not permitted by applicable law.

-## 11. Data Protection
+## 11. Data Protection and Confidentiality

-If the Work Product or services involve processing of personal data, the Developer agrees to comply with all applicable data protection laws, including the EU General Data Protection Regulation (GDPR), to the extent applicable.
+**11.1 Data Protection:** If the Work Product or services involve processing of personal data, the Developer agrees to comply with all applicable data protection laws, including the EU General Data Protection Regulation (GDPR), to the extent applicable.
 Client remains the Data Controller; Developer acts as Data Processor.
+The Developer shall do so only on documented instructions from the Client and in compliance with applicable data protection laws, including the EU General Data Protection Regulation (GDPR).
+The Developer shall implement appropriate technical and organizational measures to protect personal data against unauthorized access, loss, or breach.
+The Developer further agrees to sign a separate Data Processing Agreement, as required by GDPR Article 28, outlining the processor obligations, the nature of data processed, duration, and purpose of processing.
+The Developer will not transfer any personal data to a country outside the European Economic Area without ensuring adequate safeguards as required by GDPR (such as Standard Contractual Clauses or an approved transfer mechanism).
+The Developer also agrees to promptly inform the Client of any data breaches or requests from data subjects, and to assist the Client in complying with its legal obligations under data protection laws.

+**11.2 Confidential Information:** Each party (the “Receiving Party”) shall keep secret and confidential all information obtained from the other party (the “Disclosing Party”) in connection with this contract that is not publicly available or is marked or identified as confidential (or that should reasonably be understood to be confidential given its nature).
+This includes, without limitation, source code, business plans, technical know-how, customer data, trade secrets, and any other proprietary information.
+The Receiving Party shall use the Disclosing Party’s Confidential Information solely for the purposes of fulfilling its obligations under this contract and shall not disclose it to any third party without the Disclosing Party’s prior written consent.
+The Receiving Party shall protect the confidentiality of such information with at least the same degree of care as it uses for its own similar confidential information (and no less than a reasonable standard of care).
+These confidentiality obligations shall continue during the term of the contract and for a period of 3 years after its termination, or indefinitely for trade secrets.

+**11.3 Permitted Disclosures:** Confidential Information does not include information that (a) is or becomes public without breach of this agreement, (b) was rightfully known by the Receiving Party before disclosure, (c) is received from a third party without duty of confidentiality, or (d) is required to be disclosed by law or court order (in which case the Receiving Party shall give prompt notice to the Disclosing Party and cooperate in seeking reasonable protective measures).

 ## 12. Independent Contractor